easytarget/MQ-Pro-IO/README.md

 Installing new sun20i-d1-mangopi-mq-pro.dtb.
 System running in EFI mode, skipping.
 ```
+This installs a copy of the `.dtb` into the `/boot/dtbs/` tree and softlinks it there to be the default.

-Reboot the system and you will be using the default (vanilla) device tree.
+Reboot the system and you will be using the new device tree.
 ```text
 $ sudo reboot
 # .. wait while it reboots then login again